Terry Lanigan LMSW, ACSW, CFT

 The counseling relationship is a professional process intended to help you resolve personal, marital, or family challenges that leave you feeling unhappy, angry, or unsure as to how to make things better.

-For the young child, tremendous adjustments are required.
+For , tremendous adjustments are required.
 Separating from parents, being accepted by peers, establishing positive self-esteem are all issues that must be confronted in a healthy way.

 During adolescence, young people must face the impact of peer pressure, body image, conflicts with parents, and the age-appropriate establishment of romantic relationships.